Locations:

 Trying out new products can be a big pain for people with sensitive skin or allergies.
 In those cases, some natural home remedies, like zinc, can provide relief.

-One solution involves combining 1 tablespoon turmeric powder with 1/2 tablespoon coconut oil to create a salve that you can then rub onto affected areas for relief.
+One solution involves combining 1 tablespoon turmeric powder with 1/2 tablespoon coconut oil to create a salve.
+Rub that mixture onto affected areas for relief.
 The coconut oil helps your skin absorb the turmeric, which has anti-inflammatory properties.

 “You can use this combination when you’re experiencing flare-ups or for keeping up with daily maintenance,” says Dr. Kerns.